chromeyounkim/CarsReactApp/README.md

 # CarsReactApp
-React app using Babel, Express, Webpack, which displays various info about the selected car.in the list
+React web app using Babel, Express, Webpack, React-Router which displays info about the selected car in the list